 - That the enforcement of Union laws, particularly those relating to the concurrent sphere, is secured through the machinery of the states.

-- To ensure uniformity on the basic issues of national policy, with respect to the subject of a proposed legislation, consultations may be carried out with the state governments individually and collectively at the forum of the proposed Inter-Governmental Council.
+- To ensure uniformity on the basic issues of national policy, with respect to the subject of proposed legislation, consultations may be carried out with the state governments individually and collectively at the forum of the proposed Inter-Governmental Council.
 It was not recommended that the consultation be a constitutional obligation.

 - Ordinarily, the Union should occupy only that much field of a concurrent subject on which uniformity of policy and action is essential in the larger interest of the nation, leaving the rest and details for state action.

-- Article 258 (power of the Union to confer powers etc on states in certain cases) provides a tool by the liberal use of which cooperative federalism can be substantially realised in the working of the system.
+- Article 258 (power of the Union to confer powers etc on states in certain cases) provides a tool by the liberal use of which cooperative federalism can be substantially realized in the working of the system.

 - Differences between the Union and the States should be resolved by mutual consultation.

 - It has taken a favourable view on the demand of the States to provide more financial resources at their disposal.